 What is conveyancing?

 ‘Conveyancing’ is everything that needs to happen to legally transfer your home to the buyer.
 You will need a solicitor to make it happen.
-Intercounty can introduce you to a solicitor.
+The JNP Partnership can introduce you to a solicitor.
 It’s a no sale no fee conveyancing service offered at a fixed price so you know where you stand.
-Read more on Intercounty’s conveyancing service .
+Find out more about JNP Conveyancing or request a callback.

 Do I have to pay Stamp Duty?